Pakistan and state-sponsored terrorism: India

+As a result of the 2008 Mumbai attacks, India has not played bilateral cricket with Pakistan and, since 2009, has not allowed Pakistani players to participate in the lucrative cricket league, the Indian Premier League (IPL), and the Indian cricket team no longer tours Pakistan.
+Indians also banned Pakistani actors, singers or directors to work in Hindi cinema and the Indian film industry.
+After the Pulwama terrorist attack, All Indian Cine Workers' Association announced a total ban on Pakistani artists and actors from working in India.
+A majority of the people in India also opposed against having any sports or cultural ties with Pakistan.
+Following the Pahalgam attack in April 2025, the Government of India suspended the Indus Waters Treaty, and revoked medical visas issued to Pakistani citizens.
+Furthermore, major drive nationwide to hunt and deport illegal immigrants from Pakistan and Bangladesh was also intensified, with many of these immigrants possessing fraudulent voter IDs and ration cards.
+During the 2025 Asia Cup and the 2026 T20 World Cup, players from Team India refused to shake hands with the Pakistani team following the toss and after India won the matches against Pakistan.

 Bangladesh

-In two separate incidents officials of the Pakistani High Commission in Dhaka were alleged to be financing the terrorist activities of the banned Jamaat-ul-Mujahideen Bangladesh (JMB) organization.
+In two separate incidents officials of the Pakistani High Commission in Dhaka were alleged to be financing the terrorist activities of the banned Jamaat-ul-Mujahideen Bangladesh (JMB) organisation.
 Diplomatic official Mazhar Khan was charged by Bangladesh's foreign ministry of running an illegal Indian currency business in Dhaka beside alleged links with militants.
 However, Pakistan's foreign office maintains that allegations against him are baseless and the incident is unfortunate.

 In December 2015, Pakistan decided to withdraw second secretary Farina Arshad after the Bangladeshi authorities asked the diplomat to leave for reportedly having extended financial support to a suspected militant who faces spying charges.
 JMB operative Idris Sheikh, who also holds Pakistani nationality had claimed he had received money from her and was in contact with her for some time.
 Pakistan has withdrawn one of its diplomats from Bangladesh after "harassment", the foreign ministry said.
 A formal statement from Islamabad dismissed the charges as "baseless", adding: "An incessant and orchestrated media campaign was launched against her on spurious charges".

+Pakistan has also been accused of radicalising Rohingyas in Bangladesh.
+In 2020, Indian intelligence claimed that Pakistan's ISI was plotting a huge conspiracy against India by funding JMB for training 40 Rohingyas in Cox's Bazar to carry out attacks in India.
+An installment of at least $117,000 was funnelled through Saudi Arabia and Malaysia for it.